Certificates

 Renewing Certificates

-When renewing a current expiring certificate with a CA, step 1 is not required.
+When renewing a current expiring certificate with a CA, step 1 is not required, if your CA allows the use of previously used private keys and certificate requests.
 You will however require the key in step 3.
 If you have not stored the key elsewhere, the key should always be accessible on your current FileWave Server in /usr/local/filewave/certs/.

 If you have not stored the key safely and the Server was to break such that the key was not retrievable, the whole process would need to be repeated instead.